 ....or when riding the Dragon Swing!

 This piece of architecture has a long history at Knott's as seen in this vintage photo used here courtesy of the Orange County Archives.
 Note the old sign for the Alligator Farm on the fence across the street.
 The trees behind the arches seemed to have survived at least until the 1977 photos were taken, but have since been cut down.
-I guess I shouldn't be surprised since most of the wonderful old trees that used to be at Knott's have been cut down in recent years.

 Now we'll look at a couple structures across the street from Knott's.
 The building that was circled in purple in the aerial shots was the first of two Home Savings and Loans built at the intersection of Beach Blvd. and La Palma Ave.
 Home Savings and Loan was an institution that was known for incorporating artwork into the design of their buildings.